 Meeting at: Basin Lake Trailhead near Red Lodge, Montana

 Many people enjoy spending time in nature.
 But did you know that time among the trees is therapeutic?
 Being in the forest is a practice that can benefit your mind and your body.
-It can help you relax and refuel — and give you a break from the devices, worries and stress that can dominate your daily life.
+It can help you relax and refuel — and give you a break from the devices, worries, and stress that can dominate your daily life.
 If the group is interested, we can also talk about methods of recharge in the forest.

 Take the time to breathe deeply and turn your focus inward.
-Leave your screens, your deadlines and your worries behind.
+Leave your screens, your deadlines, and your worries behind.
 It’s worth it.

-The walk will occur rain or shine, so check the weather and make sure you either have sun or rain protection and stay warm.
+The walk will occur rain or shine, so check the weather and make sure you either have sun or rain protection and will stay warm.

 *Walking distance will be less than a mile total.